 Field-hunting tip

-Look in oxidized zones of sulfide-rich ore deposits, coal mine dumps country — that is the host setting where ammoniomagnesiovoltaite typically forms.
+Look in oxidized zones of sulfide-rich ore deposits, coal mine dumps country, the host setting where ammoniomagnesiovoltaite typically forms.
 If you start seeing gypsum, alunogen, jarosite in float, you are in the right ground.
 Field specimens usually show a octahedral crystals, often with cube faces habit, so train your eye for that shape before scanning the outcrop.